WeblateOrg/weblate/docs/admin/install.rst

 The :setting:`SECRET_KEY` setting is used by Django to sign cookies, and you should really generate your own value rather than using the one from the example setup.

-You can generate a new key using :file:`weblate/examples/generate-secret-key` shipped with Weblate.
+You can generate a new key using :program:`weblate-generate-secret-key` shipped with Weblate.

 .. seealso::